Secretly easy & creamy risotto!

 Easy Pesto Risotto Recipe

-Made with simple ingredients and secretly SO easy, this Pesto Risotto Recipe comes out ultra-creamy, is full of fresh basil flavor, and is even better than you get at the restaurant!
-Arborio rice is slowly cooked with warmed broth and then flavored with fresh basil pesto, Parmesan cheese, and lemon juice at the end.
+Made with simple ingredients and secretly SO easy, this Pesto Risotto Recipe comes out ultra creamy and is even better than you get at a restaurant!
+Arborio rice is slowly cooked with warmed broth then stirred together with fresh basil pesto, Parmesan, and a little lemon at the end.

 A spoon is used to serve pesto risotto.